mikrono/tModLoaderWiki_kr_ko/Localization.md

 Once the game is on the right version, open up tModLoader, enable the mod, and visit the `Mod Sources` menu.
 Find your mod in the listing.
 You will find a green arrow that says "Export 1.4.4+ localization files" when hovered, press it.
 ![image](https://user-images.githubusercontent.com/4522492/210681409-a659670d-5908-4e5d-bd45-74c0545f4666.png)
 Now navigate to the `"ModSources"` folder and navigate to your mod's localization files.
+If you did not have localization files previously, navigate to the top level of your mod's folder.
 You should see newly generated `.hjson.new` files:
 ![image](https://user-images.githubusercontent.com/4522492/210681629-8aad2234-bd56-40c8-b03f-7e36b98d4486.png)
 Open up the new files in a text editor and confirm that they look correct.
 There should be all the entries that were previously in the current `.hjson` files as well as newly generated entries for all other content in the mod.
 If it looks good, continue to the next steps.